Guide

 • Indicators are per coin and per timeframe.
 Turning on an indicator for one coin does not affect other coins or other timeframes on the same coin.

 • Deleting figures works differently on desktop and touchscreen.
 On desktop, right-click on any figure removes it immediately.
-On a touchscreen there is no right-click — instead, double-tap the tool button to enter remove mode, then tap the figure.
+On mobile, tap the trash button while one figure is selected to delete only that figure; if nothing is selected, the trash button enters red multi-delete mode.

-• Magnet mode only applies to newly placed drawing points.
-Points already on the chart do not move when you switch magnet mode.
+• Magnet mode applies when a drawing point is placed or edited.
+Points already on the chart do not move just because you switch magnet mode; snapping happens only during active placement or dragging.

 • The Ruler does not save a permanent annotation.
-It shows the measurement while active and disappears when you switch to another drawing tool.
+It shows the measurement while active, clamps its tooltip inside the chart edges, and disappears when you switch to another drawing tool.
+On mobile, tapping outside the ruler also removes it.

 • If the chart looks empty after switching to a new coin — candles are not visible and the price area looks blank — the most likely cause is that the price axis scale was locked manually.
 Double-click the price axis to restore auto-scaling.